How to Replace Redux with React Hooks and the Context API — SitePoint

 Cmder is also a good terminal capable of executing most Linux commands on Windows.

-You can access the complete project used in this tutorial from this GitHub Repository.
+You can access the complete project used in this tutorial for this GitHub Repository.

 About the New State Management Technique